20 Ways to Improve Your Blog and Drive More Traffic to Your Website

-Improve Your Blog and Drive Traffic to Your Website
+Drive More Traffic to Your Website

 Add Social Share Buttons to Posts

 Everyone these days wants things to happen at the snap of their fingers.
 That means that no matter how amazing your content is if you don’t have a social sharing button right there that makes it easy for viewers to spread the word; they won’t.
 Don’t expect people to put in work if they don’t have to.
-There are plenty of free plugins available that allow you to add social share buttons without any coding involved.
+There are plenty of free plugins available on WordPress that allow you to add social share buttons without any coding involved.
 Social Warfare and Kiwi are two of the top ones that come to mind.

 Use Images to Boost Engagement

-There are tons of blogs out there that use nothing but text, which is fine, but people get bored easily these days.
+There are tons of sites out there that use nothing but text, which is fine, but people get bored easily these days.
 Images create more engagement and entice visitors to stick around.
-Don’t worry if you aren’t skilled in photography, or if you don’t own a professional blogger’s camera, there are plenty of stock photo websites where you can find images for your site, both free and paid.
+Don’t worry if you aren’t skilled in photography, or if you don’t own a professional camera, there are plenty of stock photo websites where you can find images for your site, both free and paid.
 Adding images is one of the quickest and easiest ways to improve your blog.
 Just make sure you’re using pictures that are appealing to the eyes and at least somewhat relevant to your content.

 Find Your Target Market